sib-swiss/containers-snakemake-training/docs/precourse.md

 Then:

-* Open VScode and click on the green or blue button in the bottom left corner
+* Open VS Code and click on the green or blue button in the bottom left corner
 * Select `Connect to Host...` and then `Configure SSH Hosts...`
 * Specify a location for the SSH config file (preferably the same directory as where your keys are stored): `~/.ssh/config`
 * A skeleton config file will be provided.
 Edit it, so it looks like this (replace `username` with your username, and make sure the IP address in `HostName` match what the one given in the shared document):